ansible/awx/requirements/README.md

 The requirements.txt and requirements_ansible.txt files are generated from requirements.in and requirements_ansible.in, respectively, using `pip-tools` `pip-compile`.
+The following commands should do this if ran inside the tower_tools container.

 ```
 virtualenv /buildit